AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/system-settings/dmx-output-mapping.md

 ![DMX Merge Window](/docs/images/DMX-Merge-Window.png)

-To configure an output port, click on **Patch Titan Lines**, enter universe number then click on a port to assign.
+To configure an output port, click on <strong>Patch Titan Lines</strong>, enter universe number then click on a port to assign.

-To remove an assignment, click on **Clear sACN Merge** then select a port.
+To remove an assignment, click on <strong>Clear sACN Merge</strong> then select a port.

 The DMX Output switch can be used to disable all DMX output.